gigabyte1511/whereto_frontend_test/README.md

 5. The currently selected album is in the center of the screen.
 6. The scrolling have animate smoothly.
 7. Carousel libraries were not used.
+7. Selected album have a animated loading skeleton.

 ## Technology stack:
 - React